ucc23/ucc/_pages/FAQ.md

 permalink: /faq/
 ---

+Please [contact me](mailto:gabrielperren@gmail.com) for any comments/suggestions or any other questions not listed here.

 - [What is the UCC?](#what-is-the-ucc)
 - [What objects are included in the UCC?](#what-objects-are-included-in-the-ucc)
 - [How are member stars selected?](#how-are-member-stars-selected)